antonbriganti/maxwell-log/md/06-mission-01-interlude-2.md

 What is going on here?
 I don’t think the Captain is lying to us, so does that mean he was betrayed by his own Unit?
 I never really thought I could trust the military completely, but how far does the corruption rot?
 I wonder if the Dog Man is in on this apparent conspiracy, seeing as though he is a disciple of one of the Unit 00 soldiers.

 It’s not uncommon for the military to ask for blind obedience.
-The Knight Errant’s Code asks for unwavering loyalty and unconditional forgive, and it’s certainly not the only militaristic creed to ask for something along those lines.
+The Knight Errant’s Code asks for unwavering loyalty and unconditional forgiveness, and it’s certainly not the only militaristic creed to ask for something along those lines.
 But I am not a soldier.
 I can’t blindly trust like that.
 I am curious by nature and curiosity is only a couple steps away from suspicious.

 I decided to keep the discrepancies to myself for now, and I hope Vuelo does as well.
 I’ll only bring it up when I know I can trust my unit.
 I want to be able to live long enough to finish my work, and I can’t do that if someone from military leadership is going to backstab us like they did with Captain.
 Or worse, if someone from my own Unit literally backstabs me in the field.
 I guess I should be thankful I’m the only close range man on the team.